 Vacuuming your pool to waste

-You should vacuum as you would when vacuuming on the filter setting, so switch the pump off if it is running, run out the backwash hose (if you have one).
-Move the multiport valve lever to waste and then switch the pump back on.
+You should vacuum as you would when vacuuming on the filter setting, so switch the pump off if it is running, run out the backwash hose (if you have one), move the multiport valve lever to waste, and then switch the pump back on.

-Now start to vacuum as you would when vacuuming on the filter setting.
+Now, vacuum as you would when vacuuming on the filter setting.

-However, as stated already, the water level will start to drop quite quickly so my advice would be to still move the vacuum head slowly, so as not to disturb too much dirt, but don’t be too particular about getting all of the dirt out.
+However, as stated already, the water level will start to drop quite quickly so my advice would be to move the vacuum head still slowly, so as not to disturb too much dirt, but don’t be too particular about getting all of the dirt out.
 Just aim to get the worst of it out during this clean.

 Inevitably you will need to vacuum again after the fine dirt you have disturbed settles again so you can just vacuum using the filter setting for the next clean.